Fixed: Air Only Blows Out Of Defrost And Floor (With Pictures)

 Before you replace a bad blend door actuator, you will need to diagnose it and make sure it is bad.
 Each time you try to select the temperature inside the cabin, or to select which vent to blow air, the computer sends a signal to the blend door actuator.
 The blend door actuator then redirects the airflow to the selected vent with the correct temperature.

-So, each time you choose the temperature or the vent, the blend door actuator engages.
-A bad blend door actuator will actually only allow air to blow out of certain vents.
-The temperature may also be incorrect.
 Also, the best way to actually diagnose a bad blend door actuator is to listen to it.
 Each time you start your vehicle and turn on the AC, you can hear a squeaking/whining, popping, or clunking noise coming from the dashboard.

 3. Order a new blend door actuator

 Once you have established that your blend door actuator is bad, it is time to replace it.
 So, a brand new actuator costs around $30, depending on your make and model.
-You can either order a new blend door actuator on amazon.comOpens in a new tab. or at your local auto part store.
+You can either order a new blend door actuator on amazon.com or at your local auto part store.
 Either way, just make sure that the new blend door actuator is actually compatible with your vehicle.

 4. Locate the blend door actuator